Case Study · Food & Nutrition · AI

 Think-Aloud Testing

-• Sentiment analysis across all sessions
+• VADER sentiment analysis across all sessions

 • 1 open-ended trust question focused on AI reliability